The Congress of Racial Equality (CORE) was one of the largest and most influential organizations of the Black freedom movement in the United States.

 About the 'Exhibit' Section

-About the author: I am currently a grad student at at NYU finishing my M.A.
-The goal is to get a PhD.
+About the author: I am currently working towards getting a PhD.
 I'm a former McNair Scholar and CUNY Pipeline Fellow.
 My B.A. is in Media from Hunter College.
 My video and other multi-media work can be seen here.

 contact - firstname.lastname@example.org